mosaiks-capstone/Modeling/README.md

 ## Purpose

-This Modeling repository is the second repository a user should utilize, after generating features from satellite imagery through the [Featurization](https://github.com/cropmosaiks/Featurization) repository.
-This Modeling repository contains code for utilizing the features created in the Featurization repository or features downloaded from the [MOSAIKS API](https://siml.berkeley.edu).
+This Modeling repository is the second repository a user should employ, after generating features from satellite imagery through the [Featurization](https://github.com/cropmosaiks/Featurization) repository.
+This Modeling repository contains code for utilizing the features created in the Featurization repository, or features downloaded from the [MOSAIKS API](https://siml.berkeley.edu).
 The Random Convolutional Featurization (RCF) process conducted in the Featurization repository produces features that are agnostic to the task a user is interested in modeling.
 In this repository, the MOSAIKS team has focused on using RCF to predict [insert final interest variables here], but these same features could be used to make predictions on forest cover, population, or many other variables visible from space.
 The key element to building a model is the data which the user needs to supply.
 This data should be in a standard tabular dataframe, with a spatial component included as column(s) (latitude and longitude) because this data is joined to the feature data spatially.
 In this repository, the MOSAIKS team pairs feature data with agricultural survey data for the country of Zambia.
 Due to data availability restrictions, this agricultural data is not provided with these notebooks.
 Regardless, the code and documentation in this repository is designed to guide the user in spatially joining the features to the user's data of interest, executing the linear regression step to train the model, applying the trained model to "out-of-bag" data, and statistically analyzing the results.

 ## Datasets